uwolfer/gerrit-intellij-plugin/README.md

 It's very easy to set it up as an IntelliJ project.
 Gradle is required.

 1. Activate plugins ```Plugin DevKit``` and ```UI Designer``` in IntelliJ.
-2. ```git clone https://github.com/uwolfer/gerrit-intellij-plugin``` (probably switch to ```intellij{version}``` branch, but keep in mind that pull-requests should be against ```master```)
+2. ```git clone https://github.com/uwolfer/gerrit-intellij-plugin``` (probably switch to ```intellij{version}``` branch, but keep in mind that pull-requests should be against the default branch ("intellij13" and older are not supported anymore))
-3. Run ```gradle idea``` from a command line in cloned folder.
-4. Open checked out project in IntelliJ ("File" -> "Open..." -> select ```gerrit-intellij-plugin``` folder and press "OK")
+3. Open checked out project in IntelliJ ("File" -> "New" -> "Project from Existing Sources" -> select ```gerrit-intellij-plugin``` folder and press "OK")
-5. A notification will appear: "Unlinked Gradle project?".
-Press "Import Gradle project".
-You can press "OK" in the window which shows up.
-6. Open project settings, "Modules" -> "Dependencies" -> "Module SDK" -> "New" -> IntelliJ Platform Plugin SDK -> Choose your IntelliJ installation folder
-7. Open project settings, "Modules" -> "Dependencies" -> Click "+" -> "Jar or directory" -> Choose git4idea/lib
-   (e.g. /Applications/IntelliJ IDEA.app/plugins/git4idea/lib) -> set scope to "Provided"
+4. Create a new run configuration: "Gradle" -> "Gradle project": select the only project -> "Tasks": "runIdea"
-8. Press "Debug" button.
+5. Press "Debug" button.
 IntelliJ should start with a clean workspace (development sandbox).
-You need to checkout a project to see changes (it shows only changes for Git repositories that are set up in current workspace).
+You need to checkout a project to see changes (it shows only changes for Git repositories that are set up in current workspace by default).

-Once ```build.grade``` gets updated, you need to start again with step 3 (including all following steps).
+Once ```build.gradle``` gets updated, you need to "Refresh all Gradle projects" in the Gradle panel.

 Credits